MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-agent-calendar.md

 The calendar view is a read-only visual that provides daily, weekly, and monthly views of an agent's schedule.
 It also has an agenda view that provides a list-type view of the agent's schedule.

 > [!Note]
-> The agent calendar view isn't supported the Government Community Cloud (GCC) or sovereign regions.
+> The agent calendar view isn't supported in the Government Community Cloud (GCC) or sovereign regions.

 ## Prerequisites